 The location of \first{} in the mass spectrum is robust against our choice of model.
-We implemented a number of different parametric subpopulations alongside \first{} in our preliminary investigations and still found the location of \first{} to be $10\msun$ in primary mass.
-We chose to relax our assumptions on each subpopulation, ultimately opting for non-parametric B-Splines for the mass distributions of \contA{} and \contB{} and all the spin distributions in order to keep any model biases in our results minimal.
+We implemented a number of different parametric subpopulations alongside \first{} in our preliminary investigations and still found the location of \first{} at $~10\msun$ in primary mass.
+Ultimately, we opted for fully data-driven models for the mass distributions of \contA{} and \popB{} and all spin distributions in order to minimize the potential for model misspecification in our results.
 A recent work, \citet{2303.02973}, conducted a similar study that inferred the existence of two subpopulations in the GWTC-3 catalog data, one with masses $\lesssim 40\msun$ and low spin magnitude and the other with masses in the range $20-90\msun$, isotropic spins, and a spin magnitude distribution peaking at $a_\text{peak} \sim 0.8$.
-These results are not consistent with the mass and spin distributions we infer; however, model biases may be responsible for the differences in our results.
+While some of their results are broadly consistent with our results, we do not find evidence for a highly spinning subpopulation and \first{} is the only subpopulation we can claim is distinctly present in the data.
+Given this, we believe model misspecification may be responsible for their results.
 In our preliminary investigations using parametric spin models, such as truncated Gaussians, we recovered similar spin distributions as their high-spin group (HSG).
 We noticed that features in our recovered distributions, specifically the peak in the spin magnitude distribution at $\sim 0.8$, were significantly impacted by our choice of prior boundaries on the standard deviation hyper-parameter.